TRMSC/linux-quickinstalls/README.md

-# Quick installations for different tools on linux systems 🚀
+# Quick installations for linux systems 🚀

 Every installation line is linked to a raw \*.sh file in this repository that runs different neccessary steps.
 I'm not the owner of the ultimately destinations and the commands are only acting as intermediaries.